George Kambosos Jr.: Kambosos vs López

-On 9 January 2021, the IBF ordered undefeated unified lightweight champion Teófimo López to defend his titles against Kambosos, their number one contender and mandatory challenger.
+On 9 January 2021, the IBF ordered undefeated unified lightweight champion Teofimo Lopez to defend his titles against Kambosos, their number one contender and mandatory challenger.
 The fight was initially set for 5 June 2021 at the LoanDepot Park in Miami, Florida, before being postponed multiple times, due to complications involving López contracting COVID-19, and disputes over the venue of the fight.
 The fight had gone to purse bids which was won by Triller with a winning bid of over US$6 million.
 However, on 6 October, it transpired that the IBF had found Triller in default of its contract obligation to stage the fight, and that its rights would be awarded to the second highest bidder, Eddie Hearn's Matchroom, and the fight was shown live exclusively on the streaming service DAZN.
-Kambosos won the bout via split decision to become the new unified lightweight world champion.
+Both fighters each traded a knock down but ultimately Kambosos won the bout via split decision to become the new unified lightweight world champion.
 One judge had it 114–113 for López, while the other two judges scored the bout 115–112 and 115–111 in favour of Kambosos.

 Kambosos vs Haney

 On 5 June 2022, Kambosos Jr. and Devin Haney clashed at Marvel Stadium in Melbourne, Australia to determine the 1st undisputed lightweight champion of the four-belt era.
 The fight did not proceed without controversy, as Kambosos was unable to make weight on his first attempt.
 He initially weighed in at 135.36 lbs, 0.36 lbs over the 135 lb limit for the lightweight division.
 On his second attempt an hour later, within the two-hour limit, Kambosos weighed in at 134.49 lbs.
 The fight then proceeded as planned and Kambosos was defeated by Haney after a unanimous decision, with two judges scoring the fight 116–112 and one judge scoring it 118–110, all in favor of Haney.
-The deal for the fight included an automatic rematch clause which Kambosos intends on exercising.
-A potential rematch would occur in late 2022 in Australia.
+The deal for the fight included an automatic rematch clause which Kambosos exercised.
+The rematch occurred on October 16, 2022, in Australia.